If you’re looking to refine your pitching strategy, we’ve got you covered! This round-up of top...

 For starters, know your story, not just your brand.
 Eliza Bianco recommends asking yourself the 5 W’s to develop your story.
 A few she recommends include:

 Once you know your story, then you must begin to identify the right journalists who would cover your news.
 This is one of the most difficult parts of media relations and one of the main reasons we created OnePitch for public relations professionals.
 Read their full articles, not just the headlines, and do this regularly.
 You’ll gain insight about the types of sources and brands they cover but also how the journalist presents them from the publications’ perspective.
 It’s equally important to know who the journalists are and not just what they write about.
-Everything from their title to their location should be considered and for valid reason.
+Everything from their title to their location should be considered and for valid reasons.

 Be relationship-oriented.
 Think about the different ways you can benefit a journalist with information and resources.
 A lot of times media relations can seem transactional and rarely does that create a foundation for a long term relationship.